Difference Between Partial Disability and Total Disability

 Not Able to Perform the Substantial and Material Duties for the Benefit Period Stated on the Declaration Page (to Age 65) in Your Occupation.
 A Lifetime Benefit Also Applies Which May Have Been Added by Amendment (rider) But at Which Point the Wording Changes to Include the Your Occupation Definition But Also Says...
 And Not Working in Any Other Occupation.

 In this situation YOU have the choice to work or not work.
 IF you choose to work past age 65 benefits will cease.
 If you do not work at another job benefits will continue.

-Will I Be Disabled Under A Partial Disability Definition In Each Of The Following Scenarios?
-In All Cases A Sickness Or Accident Must Occur.
+Will I Be Disabled Under a Partial Disability Definition in Each of the Following Scenarios?

 In this example it could go either way.
 In the State of California, court precedent indicates that in addition to the policy language you must also be able to perform your occupation (or IF an ANY occupation definition) in the Usual and Customary way with the same degree of continuity.
 In the case of the attorney not being able to work in the afternoon, that could fall into the ADDED court precedent language.

 Policy Says You Must Have Either a Loss of Time or a Loss of 1 or More Duties in Addition to a 20% Loss of Earnings.

 In this case EITHER will get you into a PARTIAL claim.
 Sometimes there is NO requirement for a loss of time or earnings and just a 20% loss of earnings.
 In other cases the wording indicates not being able to work AS EFFECTIVELY or loss of 1 or more duties.
 Other times it says ONLY a 20% loss of time.
 And sometimes it says that the loss of time or 1 or more duties only applies during the waiting period (Ex: 90 days) and not thereafter.